realSt4rg4z3r/brut3f0rc3r/README.md

 # brut3f0rc3r
-Python script that creates strings of a given length from every combination of the listed characters
+Python script that creates strings of a given length from every combination of the listed characters (requires NumPy)

 Usage: python3 brut3f0rc3r.py [length]